staerkjoe/Thesis_IT_TicketClassification/README.md

 **Key Insights:**
 * **Symptom Ambiguity Congruence:** The student error profile is overwhelmingly dominated by **Level-3 Symptom Confusion** (~200 individual instances for both models).
-* **Minimal Catastrophic Failures:** Crucially, severe errors—such as Level-1 Cross-Domain misclassifications (e.g., routing a billing failure into a core network outage bucket)—are heavily suppressed.
+* **Minimal Catastrophic Failures:** Crucially, severe errors, such as Level-1 Cross-Domain misclassifications (e.g., routing a billing failure into a core network outage bucket), are heavily suppressed.
 * **Empirical Proof of Rationale Internalization:** The fine-tuned students mirror the exact disagreement signatures found among senior human experts (who initially clashed on 54% of tickets due to inherent taxonomy overlapping).
 This strongly suggests the student models successfully internalized the teacher's **diagnostic reasoning logic** rather than blindly memorizing superficial text patterns.

 ### Reasoning Transfer Evidence